bridgetrshannon/Readme_Generator/generateMarkdown.md

   MIT

   ## Contributions
-  User can make pull requests to contribute.
+  User can pull request this repo.